 In September 2006, the FASB issued Statement 157, Fair Value Measurement ("Statement 157").
 Statement 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles and establishes a hierarchy that categorizes and prioritizes the sources to be used to estimate fair value.
 Statement 157 also expands financial statement disclosures about fair value measurements.
-On February 6, 2008, the FASB issued FASB Staff Position (FSP) FAS 157-2 "Effective Date of Statement No. 157" which delays the effective date of Statement 157 for one year for all nonfinancial issets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
+On February 6, 2008, the FASB issued FASB Staff Position (FSP) FAS 157-2 "Effective Date of Statement No. 157" which delays the effective date of Statement 157 for one year for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
 Statement 157 and FSP FAS 157-2 are effective for financial statements issued for fiscal years beginning after November 15, 2007.
 We have elected a partial deferral of Statement 157 under the provisions of FSP FAS 157-2 related to the measurement of fair value used when evaluating goodwill, other intangible assets and other long-lived assets for impairment and valuing asset retirement obligations and liabilities for exit or disposal activities.
 We adopted SFAS No. 157 effective January 1, 2008.

-In December 2007, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin No. 110 ("SAB 110").
+In December 2007, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin No. 110 (" SAB 110 ").
 SAB 110 amends and replaces Question 6 of Section D.2 of Topic 14, Share-Based Payment.
 SAB 110 expresses the views of the staff regarding the use of the "simplified" method in developing an estimate of expected term of "plain vanilla" share options in accordance with FASB Statement No. 123(R), Share Based Payment.
 The use of the "simplified" method was scheduled to expire on December 31, 2007.
 SAB 110 extends the use of the "simplified" method for "plain vanilla" awards in certain situations.
 We currently use the "simplified" method to estimate the expected term for share option grants as it does not have enough historical experience to provide a reasonable estimate due to the limited period our equity shares have been publicly traded.
-We will continue to use the "simplified" method until it has enough historical experience to provide a reasonable estimate of expected term in accordance with SAB 110.
+We will continue to use the "simplified" method until we have enough historical experience to provide a reasonable estimate of experience to provide a reasonable estimate of experience to provide a reasonable estimate of experience to provide a reasonable estimate the second estimate of expected term in accordance with SAB 110.